Titchfield

-Titchfield is a village in southern Hampshire, by the River Meon.
-The village has a history stretching back to the 6th century.
+Titchfield is a village and former civil parish in the Fareham district, in southern Hampshire, England, by the River Meon.
+The village has a history stretching back to the sixth century.
 During the medieval period, the village operated a small port and market.
 Near to the village are the ruins of Titchfield Abbey, a place with strong associations with Shakespeare, through his patron, the Earl of Southampton.

 Geography

 To the east of Titchfield lies the town of Fareham, to the south are Stubbington, Hill Head and the Solent, to the west is Locks Heath, Warsash, the River Hamble and Southampton and to the north is Whiteley, Park Gate and Swanwick.
 Titchfield forms part of the Borough of Fareham, having been added to the Fareham urban district in 1932.

 Several miles to the south of the village, at the mouth of the River Meon and on the shores of the Solent, is Titchfield Haven National Nature Reserve, where there is a small harbour that dries out at low tide.
 Inland is a Nature Reserve which is an important breeding and visiting ground for many species of birds and wildfowl (and is open to visitors at certain periods).